-Here are the Durham Co-op, we care about meeting the food needs of everyone in our community, including our vegan friends!
-We always offer vegan options on our daily hot bar, and there is always a vegan option for our $3 Dinners and $5 Lunch Specials.
-And, on Monday evenings, we feature an exciting and completely vegan meal every week that we call Plant-Based Adventures!
-Come join us!
+Here at the Durham Co-op, we care about meeting the food needs of everyone in our community, including our vegan friends!
+We offer vegan options at our service counter and Grab n’ Go case.

 Read on if you’d like more information about a vegan-based diet!